-The Samaritan Befrienders Hong Kong established its Fixed Line Emotional Support Service in 1960, which is the first service of the organization to provide suicide prevention service through answering calls of help seekers.
+The Samaritan Befrienders Hong Kong established its Fixed Line Emotional Support Service in 1960, which is the first service of the organisation to provide suicide prevention service through answering calls of help seekers.
 Later, in 1995 the Hotline Centre was officially established with the support from the Hong Kong Housing Authority by providing a venue in Choi Hung Estate.
 The Centre services include our 24-Hour Emotional Support Hotline, Volunteer Recruitment & Training, as well as Community Seminars and Activity.

 24-Hour Emotional Support Hotline

-Volunteer Recruitment and Training
+Emotional Support Volunteer Recruitment and Training

 More details: Click Here

 Out hotline Centre is committed to promoting suicide prevention messages to the public by organising various types of community seminars and activities to raise public awareness and concern about suicide prevention and emotional health.
 Community seminars included The Emotional Health of the Elderly, the Fallacy of Suicide, etc., There were some sharing seminars as well with other organisations including Basic Suicide Crisis Assessment.
 Community activities such as street counters were also set up for the purpose of community education.